Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 ## How to start contribution in OpenJDK
 (***This is initial draft for post***)

-First link to read should be: https://openjdk.java.net/contribute/
+The first link to read should be: https://openjdk.java.net/contribute/

 In this step 0 is get OCA signed.

-Although page says it takes 2 weeks, but for me it was fast, I did some mistake in form and oracle team helped me to submit it again.
+Although the page says it takes 2 weeks, for me it was fast, I did some mistake in form and the oracle team helped me to submit it again.
-It might take couple of days time, meanwhile you can prepare your development env ready for contribution.
+It might take a couple of days' time, meanwhile, you can prepare your development env ready for contribution.

 ### Prepare your development env
-Popular link you might find on google search to prepare env is from JDK11 specific branch:
+The popular link you might find on google search to prepare env is from JDK11 specific branch:

 https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html

-Following is link from latest JDK branch:
+Following is the link from latest JDK branch:

 https://hg.openjdk.java.net/jdk/jdk/raw-file/tip/doc/building.html